Development & Alumni Relations Office Privacy Notice

 - Information about your ability and willingness to donate

-- Iinformation from articles in the media about you, your family details, name of your spouse or partner, your relationship with other alumni / donors / supporters and your philanthropic history
+- Information from articles in the media about you, your family details, name of your spouse or partner, your relationship with other alumni/donors/supporters and your philanthropic history

-City does not record 'sensitive personal data' or 'special categories of personal data' in any of its Alumni activities.
-If, for instance, you attend an event and have access or dietary requirements you may need to disclose the nature of your requirements on the booking form.
-These records are destroyed after the event.
+City does not record 'sensitive' or 'special categories’ of personal data as part of our alumni activities.
+If, however, you attend an event and have access or dietary requirements you may be asked to disclose the nature of your requirements on the booking form.

 The communications you may expect are: